Darshanjasani73/GitaSaar/README.md

 ### Inspired by quotes of bhagavad gita 📙

-- Random Bhagavad Gita Quotes: Receive a fresh quote from the Bhagavad Gita every time you.
+- Random Bhagavad Gita Quotes: Receive a fresh quote from the Bhagavad Gita every time.
 - Inspiration from Ancient Wisdom: Get inspired by timeless wisdom from the Bhagavad Gita, a spiritual text revered by millions.

 ### Summary Videos for every chapter 🎥